 All aspects of criminal justice history, c.1750-present; the historiography of nationalism; the social history of poverty and welfare; memoirs and autobiographies as historical sources.

 Current research projects include a broad history of the Vagrancy Act (1824) and its manifold impacts on English society, a history of the development and impact of Photofit as a technology of police identification, and a theoretical piece analysing the genesis and trajectory of historical criminology.

-I am currently supervising two Ph.D. students, as below, but Ph.D. applications on any of the above topics are welcome.
+I am currently supervising three Ph.D. students, as below, but Ph.D. applications on any of the above topics are welcome.
 For informal advice, please contact me as detailed above..

-I am currently Deputy Chair for a new second level history course in production - A225 The British Isles and the Modern World, 1789-1914, which will introduce students to the development of Britain and Ireland over the long nineteenth century, foregrounds interconnections with the wider world.
-He was production co-chair of A326 Empires, 1492-1975, which focussed on the comparative history of empires over the longue durée, and has written teaching Units for A200 Exploring History: Medieval to Modern, 1400-1900, for A824 Social Problems, Social Thought, Social Action, for A825 MA History and for W100 Rules, Rights and Justice.
+I am currently seconded from my teaching duties while I serve as co-Lead of the University's new Research and Enterprise Plan.
+In the past, I have served as production chair for a second level history module A225 The British Isles and the Modern World, 1789-1914, which introduces students to the development of Britain and Ireland over the long nineteenth century, foregrounds interconnections with the wider world.
+I was production co-chair of A326 Empires, 1492-1975, which focussed on the comparative history of empires over the longue durée, and have written teaching Units for A200 Exploring History: Medieval to Modern, 1400-1900, for A824 Social Problems, Social Thought, Social Action, for A825 MA History and for W100 Rules, Rights and Justice.
 An Introduction to Law.

-I am a member of the editorial board of the bi-lingual journal Crime, History and Societies/Crime, Histoire et Societes.
+I am the Editor of the bi-lingual journal Crime, History and Societies/Crime, Histoire et Societes.

 |International Centre for Comparative Criminological Research (ICCCR)||Centre||Faculty of Social Sciences|

 |International Centre for the History of Crime, Policing and Justice||Centre||Faculty of Arts|